DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Technical Validation

 We utilize the Area Under the Receiver Operating Characteristic Curve (AUC) score to assess the alignment between $\mathcal{L}_\delta$ and the existing labels.
 The AUC score essentially measures the probability that our metric assigns higher $\mathcal{L}_\delta$ values to local domains compared to national domains (as identified by \dataset{meta-ln}).
 An AUC score of 0.5 indicates random classification, while a score of 1.0 signifies perfect ranking by $\mathcal{L}_\delta$.
 In our analysis, $\mathcal{L}_\delta$ achieves an AUC score of 0.983, indicating minimal discrepancies between \dataset{meta-ln} and $\mathcal{L}_\delta$.
 Although our metric captures different signals than \dataset{meta-ln}, the high agreement level validates the accuracy of our localness metric and the robustness of \name{}.

 In addition to \dataset{meta-ln}, we compare our localness metric with that of \citet{le2022understanding}.
-They also adopt a data-driven approach to quantify the localness of news domains from the audience perspective.
+Le Qu\'er\'e et al. also adopt a data-driven approach to quantify the localness of news domains from the audience perspective.
 Specifically, they quantify the ``population reach'' of news domains by measuring the distance between the locations of the outlets and the users following the outlets on Twitter while accounting for the population density.
 Since the population reach metric is continuous, we directly calculate its correlation with $\mathcal{L}_\delta$.
-The intersection between the list shared by \citet{le2022understanding} and ours has 1,342 domains and yields a Spearman correlation coefficient of 0.441 ($p < 0.001$), suggesting a moderate agreement between the two metrics.
+The intersection between the list shared by Le Qu\'er\'e et al. and ours has 1,342 domains and yields a Spearman correlation coefficient of 0.441 ($p < 0.001$), suggesting a moderate agreement between the two metrics.

-Although our focus here is on news outlets, our dataset encompasses a much wider variety of websites.
-For instance, our dataset includes information on news domains lacking clear editorial guidelines, such as misinformation websites and ``pink slime'' websites~\citep{moore2023consumption}.
-It also covers non-news websites, including government, organizational, entertainment, and e-commerce sites.

 Although $\mathcal{L}_\delta$ as a continuous value can capture nuanced differences between domains, dichotomizing the value can be beneficial in certain contexts.
 For news domains, we can use \dataset{meta-ln} to establish a reasonable threshold.
 By adjusting the threshold value for $\mathcal{L}_\delta$, we can compute the corresponding F1 score, which quantifies the agreement between $\mathcal{L}_\delta$ and the labels in \dataset{meta-ln}, and identify the optimal threshold that minimizes false positives and false negatives.
 Our calculations indicate that a threshold of 0.243 yields the highest F1 score of 0.978.
 When dealing with domains outside of \dataset{meta-ln}, researchers can first annotate a set of domains as local or national using \dataset{meta-ln}, and then use these labels to determine the optimal threshold of $\mathcal{L}_\delta$ for their specific study.